 The Emmaus Bible College teacher education program outcomes are based on the updated (April 2011) InTASC Core Teaching Standards developed by the CCSSO (Council of Chief State School Officers) Interstate Teacher Assessment and Support Consortium (www.ccsso.org/intasc) and are aligned with the State of Iowa’s standards for initial teacher licensure (www.state.ia.us/boee).

-The teacher candidate will demonstrate the requisite professional knowledge, skills, and dispositions in each of the following outcomes:
+The teacher candidate will demonstrate the requisite professional knowledge, skills, and dispositions for each of the following outcomes:

 - The Learner and Learning